cherrycjkao/prompts/marketing_content/mktoutput.md

 - **Call To Action**: Encourage immediate action with a strong, compelling call to action.
 Attract attention, create a sense of exclusivity, and spark discussion.

 Email Structure:
+Subject Line:
-Subject Line: Catchy and attention-grabbing, no more than 50 characters.
+- Catchy and attention-grabbing, no more than 50 characters.
-Introduction: 1–2 sentences that are engaging, personalized, and highlight the core product benefit quickly.
+- Introduction: 1 to 2 sentences that are engaging, personalized, and highlight the core product benefit quickly.
-Product Benefits: Highlight the value, convenience, and any standout features using bullet points or a concise paragraph.
+- Product Benefits: Highlight the value, convenience, and any standout features using bullet points or a concise paragraph.
-Urgency + CTA: Add a time-sensitive offer and finish with a strong call to action that drives immediate response.
+- Urgency + CTA: Add a time-sensitive offer and finish with a strong call to action that drives immediate response.

 ---